CONTEXT

 MY ROLE

 I worked with my team of a Product Owner, a Scrum Master, and two designers to align on what was realistic given our time and resources.
-I would lead the workshop virtually, and my team would facilitate on the ground.
-A week before the workshop, I did a half-day mini-workshop with my team to introduce them to the concepts and activities and test the plan.
+The plan was for me to lead the workshop virtually, and my team to facilitate on the ground.
+A week before the workshop, I did a half-day mini-workshop with my team to introduce them to the activities, and test the plan.

-I emphasized that we could give participants a taste of Design Thinking and only tap our toes in the problem space.
-More time and work were necessary to tackle the actual problem.
+I emphasized that we could give participants just a taste of Design Thinking given the time we had.

 Draft a workshop plan

 I worked with my team on a detailed workshop plan with goals, activities, and a timeline.
-It became clear that we could cover only Empathy, Definition, and Ideation within our workshop time.
+It became clear that we could cover only Empathy, Definition, and Ideation within our allotted time.

 Introduce Design Thinking

-Before discussing the challenge we were brought together to solve, I wanted to introduce the tenets of Design Thinking and the mindsets needed to get the most out of the methodology and the workshop.
+Before discussing the challenge we were brought together to solve, I wanted to introduce Design Thinking and the mindsets needed to get the most out of the methodology and the workshop.

 Screenshots from my presentation on Design Thinking